A Farewell to Arms: Book Two

-Surgeon Rinaldi visits Frederic in the hospital and praises him for his heroism.
-But Frederic denies of any display of heroism.
+Surgeon Rinaldi visits Frederic in the hospital and praises him for his heroism, but Frederic denies any display of such.
 Rinaldi also tells him that he will be shifted to a hospital in Milan soon for a better treatment.
 Frederic requests him to have Catherine there as a nurse.
 The priest pays a visit.
 In a discussion again, Frederic expresses his views against war.
 Meanwhile, America has declared war on Germany, and the Italian army is also anxious about war against Austria.
 Frederic reaches an American hospital in Milan.
 There he is nursed by Miss Gage, Mrs. Walker and their Superintendent Miss Van Campen.
 Miss Gage arranges wine for him.
 Catherine arrives there, and Frederic realizes a strong sense of love and passion for her.
 They make love for the first time.
 Doctor Valentini comes to examine his injury and X-rays.
 This book portrays the growth of Frederic's relationship with Catherine over the summer.
 They enjoy boating and horse races.
 Meanwhile, Frederic meets Helen Ferguson, a fellow nurse of Catherine.
 After his knee heals, Frederic is diagnosed with jaundice.
-A three-weeks convalescent leave is sanctioned for him.
-Miss Van Campen discovers some empty liquor bottle in Frederic's room and takes alcoholism as the cause for his condition.
+A three-week convalescent leave is sanctioned for him.
+Miss Van Campen discovers empty liquor bottles in Frederic's room and takes alcoholism as the cause for his condition.
 She also concludes that Frederic is knowingly keeping himself ill to avoid the war front.
 She files a report for the cancellation of convalescent leave, and Frederic is called back to the war front.
-Catherine informs him that she is three-months pregnant.
+Catherine informs him that she is three months pregnant.
 They promise to reunite and marry after his return from war.
 Frederic asks her to take care of "Little Catherine".